akka/akka/akka-docs/src/main/paradox/stream/stream-io.md

 ### Using framing in your protocol

-Streaming transport protocols like TCP just pass streams of bytes, and does not know what is a logical chunk of bytes from the application's point of view.
+Streaming transport protocols like TCP only pass streams of bytes, and does not know what is a logical chunk of bytes from the application's point of view.
 Often when implementing network protocols you will want to introduce your own framing.
 This can be done in two ways:
 An end-of-frame marker, e.g. end line `\n`, can do framing via `Framing.delimiter`.